abuicke/tarot/the celtic cross.md

 # The Celtic Cross

-The Celtic Cross is a well known ten card tarot spread popularized by A. E. Waite in his *Pictorial Key to the Tarot* from which later writers have drawn extensively<sup>1</sup>.
-I have added an eleventh card to this spread, as can be seen below.
+The Celtic Cross is a well known ten card tarot spread popularized by A. E. Waite in his *Pictorial Key to the Tarot*<sup>1</sup>.

 - There are three cards related to the situation itself